phusion/passenger_rpm_automation/README.md

 ### Adding support for a new distribution

-There are three things you want to add support for a new distribution.
+In these instructions, we assume that the new distribution is Red Hat 7.
+Update the actual parameters accordingly.

+ 1. Rebuild the build box so that it has the latest distribution information:

+        ./docker_images/setup-buildbox-docker-image

- 1. Add a definition for this new distribution to `internal/lib/distro_info.rb` and `internal/lib/distro_info.sh`.
+ 2. Add a definition for this new distribution to `internal/lib/distro_info.rb` and `internal/lib/distro_info.sh`.
- 2. Add the distribution's codename to the `DISTRIBUTIONS` variable's default value inside the `build` script.
+ 3. Add the distribution's codename to the `DISTRIBUTIONS` variable's default value inside the `build` script.
- 3. Update the package definitions in `specs/`.
+ 4. Update the package definitions in `specs/`.
- 4. Build and publish packages for this distribution only.
+ 5. Build and publish packages for this distribution only.
 You can do that by running the build script with the `-d` option.

-    For example, if the new distribution is Red Hat 7, then run:

         ./build -p /passenger -w work -c cache -o output -d el7 rpm:all ./publish -d output -c ~/.packagecloud_token -r passenger-testing publish:all

+ 6. Create a test box for this new distribution.

+     1. Create `docker_images/setup-testbox-docker-image-centos-7`
+     2. Create `docker_images/testbox-centos-7/`
+     3. Edit `docker_images/Makefile` and add entries for this new testbox.
+     4. Run `./docker_images/setup-testbox-docker-image-centos-7`

+    When done, test Passenger under the new testbox:

+        ./test -p /passenger -x el7 -d output/el7 -c cache

+ 7. Commit and push all changes, then publish the new packages and the updated Docker images by running:

+        git add docker_images
+        git commit -a -m "Add support for Red Hat 7" git push
+        cd docker_images
+        make upload

+ 8. On the Phusion CI server, pull the latest buildbox:

+        docker pull phusion/passenger_rpm_automation_buildbox

+ 9. Inside the [passenger](https://github.com/phusion/passenger) repository, update the `packaging/rpm` submodule (which refers to the `passenger_rpm_automation` repository) to the latest commit, then commit the result.
+Assuming you want the submodule to update to the latest `master` branch commit:

+        cd packaging/rpm
+        git checkout master
+        git pull
+        cd ../..
+        git commit -a -m "Add packaging support for Red Hat 7" git push

 ### Building Nginx packages only